j-blue-arz/labyrinth/glossary.md

 #### disabled shift location
 The shift location opposing the previous shift location.
 #### path
-The connection between a single maze card and its neighbor, if they have a door facing each other.
+The connection between a single maze card and its neighbor, if they have an out path facing each other.
 #### turn
 A player's turn consists of a shifting action followed by a move action.